LeanerCloud/AutoSpotting/README.md

 Similar in concept to @alestic's [unreliable-town-clock](https://alestic.com/2015/05/aws-lambda-recurring-schedule/), but internally using the new CloudWatch events just like in his later developments.
-* deployed in the author's AWS account, only because it is easier to configure against a fixed topic ID by hardcoding the topic name in the binary agent written in golang, and also because triggering Lambda function calls from it is free of charge.
+* deployed by CloudFormation
-* It is configured generate a CloudWatch event every 5 minutes, which is then sent to the SNS topic
+* It is configured generate a CloudWatch event every 5 minutes, which is then launching the Lambda function.
-* It has enough IAM permissions to allow anyone to attach to the topic.

 ### Lambda function ###
-* AWS Lambda function deployed in the user's AWS account, entirely configured by CloudFormation.
+* AWS Lambda function deployed in the user's AWS account, also created by CloudFormation.
-* It is connected to the event generator topic.
-Messages sent to the topic trigger its execution, and the topic generates these every 5 minutes.
+* It is connected to the event generator, which triggers it periodically, currently every 5 minutes.
-* Currently written in Python, but it may be rewritten/replaced at some point once AWS implements native support for golang.
+* Written in Python, but it may be rewritten/replaced at some point once AWS implements native support for golang.
- Out of the box it has assigned a IAM role and policy with a set of permissions to call various AWS services within the customer's account.
-The permissions are the minimal set required for determining the spot instance type, launching spot instances with IAM roles, attaching them to the group, detaching and then terminating on-demand instances without the need of passing any explicit AWS credentials or access keys.
+* It has assigned a IAM role and policy with a set of permissions to call various AWS services within the user's account.
+The permissions are the minimal set required for it to work without the need of passing any explicit AWS credentials or access keys.

 Here is how it reacts on the event that it was given: